Six thoughts on the six keys to good occlusion

 3. There is no one-size-fits-all solution.

-Despite the versatility of the appliance, it always requires specific adjustments for each and every patient and fine-tuning at the finishing stage of the treatment (not to mention diagnostics and treatment planning, which has nothing to do with any appliance apart from our brain).
+Despite the versatility of the appliance, it always requires some adjustments for each and every patient as well as meticulous fine-tuning at the finishing stages of the treatment.
 There is no such thing as 100% preadjusted appliance.

 4. Sometimes it’s fine not to follow the rules.